IUS-CS/project-facebook-api-integration-software/Docs/Sprint3.md

   Points | Story
   -------|--------
     2    | As a client, I want to be able to make a post at certain hour and minutes.
-    2    | As a client, I want the interface to be more simpler by removing the exit button and fix resolution.
+    2    | As a client, I want the interface to be simpler by removing the exit button and fixing the resolution.
-    2    | As a developer, I will add testing.md file that explains testing patterns seen in software.
+    2    | As a developer, I will add testing.md file that describes how the software is being tested.
     3    | As a developer, I will implement a queue for posting features.